volkaert/events-websockets-quarkus/README.md

 - a publication sends events.
 A publication sends events of a given category (events with a given`eventCode`).
-A publisher - a component of the system - can use multiple publications with one publication for each category of events.
+A publisher - a component of the system - can use multiple publications, with one publication for each category of events.
 Publications do not know subscriptions.
 The ony thing that publications and subscriptions share are the event categories (the `eventCode`).

 - a subscription receives events.
 A subscription subscribes and receives events of a given category (events with a given`eventCode`).
-A subscriber - a component of the system - can use multiple subscriptions with one subscriptions for each category of events.
+A subscriber - a component of the system - can use multiple subscriptions, with one subscriptions for each category of events.
 Subscriptions do not know publications.
 The ony thing that publications and subscriptions share are the event categories (the `eventCode`).

 This demo uses Quarkus (www.quarkus.io) (and not SpringBoot).
 No special reason for that; it's just because I wanted to play with Quarkus !